 I am also an editor of TransportEcology.info, a website providing research summaries and information on the impacts of roads, railways and other types of linear infrastructure.

-As a bit of fun, I also produced this chart, to help people ID corvid species in the UK, which proved very popular on twitter.
-I am planning to make a few more!
+As a bit of fun, I also produced this chart, to help people ID corvid species in the UK.
+Perhaps I’ll make more one day!